aarhusstadsarkiv/stadsarkiv-client/docs/README.client.md

 A new client is overriding the default client files.

 This is a simple example of a client.
+You may override the following files and directories:

     example-config-simple
     ├── .env